There’s nothing more magical than the feeling you have when you wake up on Christmas day.

 To top it off, there’s the question of ethics – do you own all the maids, ladies, lords, and so on?

 The last time I checked, the world had decided that slavery was definitely not an OK thing!

-In the US, there is 3 Billion Christmas cards sold annually.
+In the US, there are 3 Billion Christmas cards sold annually.

-The average Christmas tree before its sale will grows for 15 years.
+The average Christmas tree before its sale will grow for 15 years.